antaenc/hello-senzing-springboot-java/README.md

 This demonstration shows how to wrap Senzing with Spring-boot to create an HTTP API.

 The resulting HTTP API is documented in [OpenAPI.json](https://raw.githubusercontent.com/docktermj/hello-senzing-springboot-java/master/doc/OpenAPI.json) and can be viewed in the
 [Swagger editor](http://editor.swagger.io/?url=https://raw.githubusercontent.com/docktermj/hello-senzing-springboot-java/master/doc/OpenAPI.json).

 ## Install and run service

-These instructions will install and run the web server.
+These instructions will install and run the web service.

 1. [Debian-based installation](doc/debian-based-installation.md) - For Ubuntu and [others](https://en.wikipedia.org/wiki/List_of_Linux_distributions#Debian-based)
 1. [RPM-based installation](doc/rpm-based-installation.md) - For Red Hat, CentOS, openSuse and [others](https://en.wikipedia.org/wiki/List_of_Linux_distributions#RPM-based).